top of page

 TRAILS & LAND

-An unspoiled wilderness within the City of Burlington, Rock Point is one of the most significant rare plant sites in Vermont.
+A wilderness within the City of Burlington, Rock Point is one of the most significant rare plant sites in Vermont.
 It contains rare and fragile plant species, upland wetland and cliff habitats for wildlife, and one of the most visible exposure of a dolomite thrust fault in North America.
 It is critically important that all visitors serve as responsible stewards of this land.
 We welcome community members and ask you to respect the guidelines below, which will keep this unique natural area protected for others to enjoy.

 Please consider a voluntary contribution to support conservation efforts and Rock Point's mission to cultivate an inclusive, place-based community for education, spirituality, and environmental stewardship.